Leadership Development is one of the most pressing talent challenges faced by organizations.

 taking their valuable skills and experiences with them.
 However, this need is creating an

 opportunity for educated and talented business professionals to take on business leadership

 Our Master of Science in Business Leadership program is taught by leading practitioner faculty and industry partners.
-The Master‘s degree in Business Leadership is today's more focused MBA alternative.
-Pursuing a Master’s degree in Business Leadership from Manhattanville is an excellent way to distinguish yourself and secure a leadership position in an organization.
+This master‘s degree in business leadership is today's more focused MBA alternative.
+Pursuing a master’s degree in Business Leadership from Manhattanville is an excellent way to distinguish yourself from your peers and secure a leadership position in an organization.

 Leadership skills are needed at every level of an organization, whether it it’s helping large organizations stay ahead, driving failing businesses to get back on track or leading your own business.
 The most successful business leaders know how to inspire teams and generate results.
-The classes within the Business Leadership graduate program are specially designed to deliver those critical skills needed to inspire innovation, lead change and solve business challenges.
+The classes within the graduate Business Leadership program are specially designed to deliver those critical skills needed to inspire innovation, lead change and solve business challenges.
 Start your transition from manager to become a highly effective leader.

 The MS in Business Leadership is considered one of the top leadership programs in Westchester and the greater New York City area.

 Learn about the Graduate Advanced Certificate in Business Leadership here.